 HOW MEDICAL RECORDS ARE USED IN AN ACCIDENT INJURY CASE

 Our personal injury lawyers spend a great deal of time reading through and studying our clients’ medical records.
-The medical records regarding your injury, and prior health, are very important in proving your accident injury claim.
-The records show the treatment you received, how it impacted you, your physical restrictions, your prognosis, the cost of your medical treatment, and any pre-existing condition.
-Medical records are also important because they show the doctors’ opinions about the cause and seriousness of your accident injury, and those opinions can influence other doctors and, later, an insurance company or a jury.
+The medical records regarding a person’s injury, and prior health, are very important in proving their accident injury claim.
+The records show the treatment received, how it impacted you, your physical restrictions, your prognosis, the cost of your medical treatment, and any preexisting conditions.
+Medical records are also important because they show the doctors’ opinions about the cause and seriousness of your accident injury.
+Those opinions can influence other doctors and, later, an insurance company or a jury.

-If you have been injured in an accident please call us and speak with a lawyer for a free consultation.
-Our personal injury attorneys are very experienced and will help guide you through the legal process and also give you suggestions about how to get the best treatment results with your doctors.
-Our lawyers do not direct our clients’ medical treatment or recommend specific doctors, but we will guide on questions to ask and things to consider, and we will encourage you to follow through with treatment and be completely honest with your doctors at all time.
+If you have been injured in an accident in MN please call us and speak with a lawyer for a free consultation.
+Our experienced personal injury attorneys will help guide you through the legal process and also give you suggestions about how to get the best treatment results with your doctors.
+Our lawyers do not direct our clients’ medical treatment or recommend specific doctors, but we will guide you on questions to ask and things to consider, and we will encourage you to follow through with treatment and be completely honest with your doctors at all time.